vocthor/ScreenShooter/RoadMap.md

 ## UTOPIC FUTURE

 * Automatic start / finish at some specified schedule
-* Based on an external agenda software
+* Based on an external agenda software / website